Sunday was the day of the annual Parkview Potjie competition, we participated but it was not without incident!

-Up at 4:30 Sunday to pack the car and head off to find our spot in the park and speedily unload as the organisers were anxious to get cars out, I wrestled the pirate chest, boxes of ingredients, tablecloths, treasure map, utensils, blackboard etc out onto the ground with people casting pitying glances and muttering “shame, haven’t she got a team?”.
+I got up at 4:30 Sunday to pack the car and head off to find our spot in the park.
+I then unloaded speedily as the organisers were anxious to get cars out.
+After wrestling the pirate chest, boxes of ingredients, tablecloths, treasure map, utensils, blackboard etc out onto the ground with people casting pitying glances and muttering “shame, haven’t she got a team?”.

-Anne soon arrived with Fikile and Pamella and we all got to work scattering gold coins, putting up sails, splicing the main brace, carrying coals and worrying about if it could possibly be ready in time.
+Soon Anne arrived with Fikile and Pamella everyone got to work scattering gold coins, putting up sails, splicing the main brace, carrying coals.
+All the worrying about if it could possibly be ready in time.

-Judging complete, potjie dished up to a hungry crowd, we collapsed exhausted only to remember there was all the packing up to do.
+The judges were finished and all the potjie served.
+We collapsed exhausted only to remember there was all the packing up to do!
 It was about Wednesday before I felt normal again, worth it though when we heard the Nicarela Charity raised some R115,000 through the event.
 It was a fantastic achievement by all the teams who really went to a lot of effort.

 - Overfilling the pot is not a good idea and a size 10 is really big.

 - Prepare a fancy sales pitch for when the customers come around choosing where to “spend” their tickets.

 - Plan the presentation of the dish to the judges and take appropriate props, duh!